MazenUcef/MazenUcef/README.md

 <img align="right" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" alt="Coder GIF" width="500" height="400">

 I am a passionate **Full Stack Developer** and **MERN Stack Developer**.
-As a fresh graduate, I am actively seeking opportunities to work as a junior Full Stack Developer or MERN Stack Developer.
 My goal is to grow, learn, and contribute within a professional organization, offering the highest level of work ethic and performance.
 I strive to become a valued team member and achieve the organization’s goals with integrity and honesty.

 <br><br>